 Sample Testplans directory in the zip

-values for host names, party/notary names, RPC credentials and so on for your Corda installation.
+the appropriate values for your Corda installation, such as host names, party/notary names, RPC credentials, and so on.

 The JMeter GUI can be used to create and try out new testplans.
 The easiest way of doing this to take a copy of an existing testplan and modify this as the structure of all testplans is fairly similar.